hlorraine/120-work/hw-2/readme.md

 # HW-2 Response

-When first doing this was frusterated and couldnt find anything.
+When first doing this was frusterated and couldnt find anything. and that was super frusterating.
+I then found a few things and slowly starting pooting peices together.
+But I still kept hitting walls and couldn't move forward which just made me more frustrated.
+But then I went into see the proffessor and he made sense of a lot of it and So then I was able to move forward.
+Yay me.
+I then learned how to do a list like this

 - list 1\
 - list 2